 Mm, strange.
 Soon we discovered it’s problem only with Android.
 Later we were sure it’s only Chrome on Android.
 Even stranger!

 Next step we did was to check what we are using exactly for CSRF validation.
 Django.
 Without customization.
 Of course, no one had this issue by checking Google, so it had to be some problem with our configuration.
 But it worked everywhere else…

 We found that same cookie was used for our top domain and our application runs on sub-domain.
 It could be an issue, all browsers can handle it but Chrome on Android has some problem with that, we thought.
 We changed it.
 Deployed it.
 And nothing!

-Fix is to use decorator for 404 and 500 views, as described in Django documention.
-It's there, but who would expect that.
+Fix is to use a decorator for 404 and 500 views, as described in Django documention.
+It’s there, but who would expect that.

 Half of the day.
 We spent half of the day, two of us, to figure out this issue.
-I really don't know how to explain to people why development of simple websites cost so much money.
+I really don’t know how to explain to people why the development of simple websites cost so much money.
 Better to just laugh, take a glass of whisky and watch Django Unchained.
 Much more fun than debug Django app. :-P